Lee Cazort: Lieutenant governor

-Cazort served on the Penitentiary Commission from 1927–1928, seeking the Democratic nomination for Lieutenant Governor in 1928.
+Cazort served on the Penitentiary Commission from 1927 to 1928, seeking the Democratic nomination for Lieutenant Governor in 1928.
 The lieutenant governor position offered power; recently having been reestablished in 1926 after remaining vacant for twelve years while the position's legitimacy was disputed.
 The lieutenant governor assumed the full duties of the governor when he was out of state, incapacitated, or resigned.
 Recent events had further increased the profile of the nascent lieutenant governorship.
 Harvey Parnell, who won the first lieutenant governorship since 1914, ascended to the governorship in March 1928 following John Ellis Martineau's resignation and was now seeking the 1930 Democratic gubernatorial nomination.
 A campaign advertisement from a Benton County newspaper mentioned the succession of Parnell while making the case for Cazort.

 Cazort emerged victorious from a four-candidate field for the Democratic nomination, which was tantamount to election during the Solid South period.
 He bested Dr. A.C.
 Millar of Little Rock, Thornberry A. Gray of Batesville, and Tom A. Hill of Pine Bluff in the Democratic primary.